selimslab/selimslab.github.io/_NOTES/arts/philosophy/essays-of-schopenhauer.md

 ---
-title: The Essays Of Arthur Schopenhauer: The Wisdom Of Life
+title: The Essays Of Schopenhauer
 tags: essais
 ---

 In these pages I shall speak of The Wisdom of Life in the common meaning of the term, as the art, namely, of ordering our lives so as to obtain the